Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 ![](https://github.com/Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/blob/main/Captura%20Ride_time_month1.png)

 Casual users ride longer than members.
-This can mean that their is no limit time for casual customers or they have more money to spend, maybe tourists.
-Also Cyclistic doesn't have a pricing limit per ride. they might be losing annual memberships because of the full-day passes.
+This can mean that if there is a price per minute, casual users spend more on their rides, maybe tourists.
+Also casual users have access to full-day passes.
+These  passes might be discouraging new annual memberships and  or preventing potential revenue from single rides passes
-Members have a more consistent rides throughout week and month, with a slight increase during the weekend and warmer months, during these times they might have more free time.
+Members have a more consistent rides throughout week, with a slight increase during the weekend, during these times they might have more free time.
+Again this reinforces the idea that members may be communting to work

 ### **Do members and casual users have different bike type preferences?**